Mental Disorders: Major Types, Symptoms & Proven Treatments

 Managing Mental Health Disorders

-It can be difficult to deal with mental disorders, but it can be controlled with the right routine and awareness.
+It can be difficult to deal with mental disorders, but they can be controlled with the right routine and awareness.

-• Sleep and wake up on time, eating and drinking habits.
+• Sleep and wake up on time, and have good eating and drinking habits.

 • Talking to family and friends, sharing your thoughts.